greg-raven/grus/_posts/2019-05-10-reduce-green-card-numbers.md

 ---
 title: 'Reduce green card numbers'
-date: '2019-05-10T12:55:14-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - immigration
-    - 'President Donald Trump'
+- President Donald Trump
+- visa lottery
 ---

 We do need more enforcement, but we also need to reduce green card numbers!

-I was concerned by reports that your immigration plan won’t reduce immigration numbers, especially considering a recent Harvard-Harris poll shows that American voters want immigration numbers reduced.
+I was concerned by reports that your immigration plan won't reduce immigration numbers, especially considering a recent Harvard-Harris poll shows that American voters want immigration numbers reduced.
 The poll found that:

 - 81% want immigration reduced from its current level of 1 million;
 - 68% support ending the visa lottery; and